 The Diversity of Christian Art

 As for music, it occupies a truly special place.
 There are four basic types of Christian music: praise, worship, lament, and penitence.
 The role of religious music differs depending on the place and context to which it applies.
-For example, it is common to use Christian music at the ceremonies or other events related to the church or religion.
+For example, it is common to use Christian music at ceremonies or other events related to the church or religion.

 Christian art is rich and diverse.
 It is a completely new world where everyone can find something to their heart’s content.